 Gathering survivor stories is essential to assess how your school is handling reports of sexual assault.
 Make sure to provide a safe space for these stories to be shared, with the option of anonymity for those who choose to speak out.
 Be very clear with survivors about how, when, and what information can be shared with the community.
 Make sure to analyze your school’s sexual assault prevention efforts and response from a variety of standpoints, taking into account race, class, gender, religion, sexual orientation, culture, disability, and other factors and how these might determine individuals’ experiences with the campus culture and sexual violence.

 Once you have utilized SAFER’s activist resources and thoroughly researched your college/university’s handling of sexual assault, you will need to start discussing what needs to be changed and how your group will pressure decision makers to make these changes.
 As you sit down to craft your list of goals/asks, begin by asking yourself what problems you are looking to solve.
 It helps to write out your short and long-term goals on paper.
 If your goals overlap with any of the goals of other student groups on campus, consider joining forces to avoid repeating previous activist work.
 Develop a list of necessary resources to obtain your goals, and plan out how these resources will be acquired.
 Break down interim goals and resource acquisition.
-For more information on setting goals, see our “Defining Your Goals For Campus Activism.”
+For more information on setting goals, see our Campus Policy Toolkit.

 Organizing a Timeline